 Voluntary codes of practice for animal welfare

-Using the codes in livestock industries
+Using the animal welfare codes in livestock industries

-Noncompliance with voluntary codes
+Non-compliance with voluntary animal welfare codes